IGS/FADU/README.md

   -m, --max_fragment_size MAX_FRAGMENT_SIZE
                         If the fragment size of properly-paired reads exceeds this value, process pair as single reads instead of as a fragment.
 Setting this value to 0 will make every fragment pair be processed as two individual reads.
-Maximum value is
+Maximum
-                        65535 (to allow for use of UInt16 type, and fragments typically are not that large).
+                        value is 65535 (to allow for use of UInt16 type, and fragments typically are not that large).
+If --keep_only_proper_pairs is
-                        If --keep_only_proper_pairs is enabled, then
+                        enabled, then any fragment exceeding this
-                        any fragment exceeding this value will be discarded. (type: Int64, default: 1000) -M, --remove_multimapped
+                        value will be discarded. (type: Int64,
+                        default: 1000)
+  -q, --min_mapping_quality MIN_MAPPING_QUALITY
+                        Set the minimum mapping quality score for a read to be considered.
+Max value accepted is
+                        255. (type: Int64, default: 10)
+  -M, --remove_multimapped
-                        If enabled, remove any reads or fragments that are mapped to multiple regions of the genome, indiate
+                        If enabled, remove any reads or fragments that are mapped to multiple regions of the genome, indiated by the 'NH' attribute being greater than 1.
   -C, --chunk_size CHUNK_SIZE
                         Number of validated reads to store into memory before processing overlaps with features.
-                        (type: Int64, default: 10000000)d
+                        (type: Int64, default: 10000000)
   --version             show version information and exit -h, --help            show this help message and exit

 ```

 # Special Notes